Error-correcting neural networks for semi-Lagrangian advection in the level-set method

-Besides accumulating reoriented-input samples, as in \cref{fig:ReorientedSample}, we also exploit symmetry and invariance in data packet fields to supplement $\mathcal{D}$ with augmented pairs.
-Data augmentation via rotations and reflections has proven effective for image classifiers with convolutional networks \cite{A18, Hands-onMLwithScikit-LearnKerasAndTF19}.
+In addition to accumulating reoriented-input samples, as in \cref{fig:ReorientedSample}, we exploit symmetry and invariance in data-packet fields to supplement $\mathcal{D}$ with augmented pairs.
+Data augmentation via rotation and reflection has proven effective for image classifiers with convolutional networks \cite{A18, Hands-onMLwithScikit-LearnKerasAndTF19}.
 Here, we augment samples by reflecting $\mathcal{p} \in \vv{\xi}$ about the line $y = x + \beta$ going through the origin of the local coordinate system centered at $\mathcal{p}$'s arrival point (see \cref{fig:AugmentedSample}).

 Next, we advance the coarse-grid level-set values after collecting learning samples for time $t^n$ into the cumulative set $\mathcal{D}_c$.
 To evolve $\vv{\phi}_c^n$ to $\vv{\phi}_c^{n+1}$ and update $\mathcal{G}_c^n$, we could have only called the {\tt SemiLagrangian()} procedure and merged the reference $\phi_d^*$ values from $\mathcal{M}_\phi$ back into $\vv{\phi}_c^{n+1}$.
 However, the discretized coarse- and fine-mesh level-set functions can diverge to the point where our numerical-error characterization with $\mathcal{F}_{c,f}(\cdot)$ becomes invalid.
 Therefore, we reset $\vv{\phi}_c^{n+1}$ periodically through the {\tt FitToFineGrid()} method by interpolating its level-set values from $\vv{\phi}_f^{n+1}$ every $R_{freq} = 3$ iterations.
 This recurrent synchronization protects against large trajectory deviations while preserving the natural noise that emerges from $\vv{\phi}_c^n$'s conventional advection.